 The first thing you need to do when planning out your content strategy is to identify your organization’s goals.
 What are you trying to accomplish?
 Whether it is establishing your nonprofit’s online presence, attracting visitors to your websites, inviting donors and volunteers, or generating funds, you need to ensure that your goals and content strategy are aligned.

 Your organization’s goals and priorities dictate the angle and drive of your content, making it more effective in holding your audience’s attention and convincing them to take action.

 In such cases, a good CMS such as WordPress will come to the rescue.
 Consider a quick WordPress hosting comparison to implement it on your website and use its unique templates and plugins for content management.

 Understand Your Audience

-Before you start creating your content, you need to get to know your audience first.
+Before you start creating your marketing collateral, you need to get to know your audience first.
 It is an essential step to a successful content strategy.
 Knowing and understanding the behavior of your target audience will help you determine what kind of content to share and on which platform.

 If your organization is catering for orphaned children, you have to make sure that content is relevant and engaging enough for those who want to help out on your cause.

 Planning is the key to every strategy.
 An editorial calendar can help you plan out the kind of content you are going to produce and when and where you are going to distribute it.
 Will a blog post suffice or should you enlist the help of social media to get more reach?
 Should you go for a text-based content or try out video marketing?

 Your editorial calendar will maximize your strategy’s effectiveness, giving you ample time to work on high-quality and original content that your audience will love to consume on a consistent basis.

 Audit Your Existing Content